idvorkin/idvorkin.github.io/_d/time-off-12-2021.md

 - This year, reads almost [identical to last year](/td/time-off-12-2020).
 Not sure if that means I've solved it, or I'm stuck in a local maximum?
 I guess regardless I'm not regressing.
 - Balance, it's all about balance!
 - Prepare before you take time off so when you go in you don't need to spend much time vegetating.
+- Re-writing your desires for time off is good and helps you hit it.
+Need to think through how to have the right goals, not too hard so you feel bad, but not so easy that you feel unsatisfied.
+- Tech/content time before the kids wake up is totally fine.

 ## Relationships

 ### Friends

 - ☑ Catch up with Bob
-- ☐ Catch up with Slava
+- ☑ Catch up with Slava
 - ☐ Catch up with Dave

 ### Tori